Should You Install Arch Linux? 10 Reasons for Arch-Based Distros

 2. You Run Only What You Need

-Not only are these services not running in Arch Linux by default, they’re not even installed.
+When it comes to Arch Linux vs. Ubuntu, Arch Linux wins on transparency.
+Not only are these services not running in Arch Linux by default, they’re not even installed unless you want them.
 That means you aren’t wasting resources on extra system processes.
-You’re also saving internet bandwidth by not downloading updates to code that isn’t necessary.
+Plus you’re saving internet bandwidth by not downloading updates to code that isn’t necessary.

 Many Linux distros present themselves as free and easy to use alternatives to Windows and macOS.
 They want to attract students, developers, and general users.
 As a result, they don’t highlight many of the nuts and bolts that make the system work.
 They don’t hide this information, necessarily, but you do have to know where to search and what to look for.

-Arch isn’t trying to pitch itself as anything other than a collection of programs that you can put together to make a functional computer.
+What is Arch Linux?
+A collection of programs that you can put together to make a functional computer.
+That’s it.
 Want to know what specific packages are receiving updates or are having problems?
 Arch puts this information on the home page of its website.
 Each link you click only sends you deeper into technical information.

 Pacman is what you use to install packages in Arch.
 It’s what APT is to Ubuntu and DNF is to Fedora.
 Except, unlike those distros, Arch doesn’t go out of its way to provide a graphical alternative to the command line.